MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-entitlements.md

    - **% Discount:** Enter the percentage to discount off the price of the work order product or service.
 If a Price List is applied, and the product or service is part of the price list, this value discounts the price list price.
 If it isn't part of the price list, this value discounts the list price on the product record.

-   - **Entitlement Prioritization:** If applicable, enter a number that represents the priority of this entitlement for instances when multiple entitlements apply to a single work order product or service.
+   - **Entitlement Prioritization:** For instances when multiple entitlements apply to a single work order product or service, enter a number that represents the priority of this entitlement.
 Entering "1" represents the highest priority.

    > [!NOTE]
    > If you add products or services to the entitlement on the **Products** subgrid, the entitlement applies when the product or service matches the work order product or service.